 After enjoying Mekicevica Beach, make your way up to Robinson for a delightful spread of homemade fare.
 This charming restaurant offers authentic Dalmatian cuisine served under a canopy of pine and olive trees.

 Just a 30-minute drive from the town of Hvar, the seaside village of Jelsa is the perfect escape from the tourist crowds.
 If you don’t want to bother with a rental car, there are buses that leave from Hvar several times a day.

 As we mentioned, there are wineries in Jelsa open for tours, plenty of historic sites to take in, and pristine pebble beaches for a peaceful swim.
 The harbour is a perfect place for a stroll, with the historic town centre in the background, plus bars and restaurants.

 Where to Eat & Drink in Hvar, Croatia

 Hvar Town is abuzz with glitzy restaurants and stylish cocktail bars.
 Here are a few of our top picks for places to wine and dine beyond the usual contenders.

-Hvar is full of beach bars but there’s something special about Falko.
-Similar to Teraca, it feels far from Hvar nightlife and has an unpretentious vibe that can be hard to find.
-Falko proudly serves a menu of homemade snacks, including vegetarian dishes, and reasonably priced cocktails.
+Hvar is full of beach bars, but there’s something special about Falko.
+Similar to Teraca, it feels far from Hvar’s nightlife and has an unpretentious vibe that can be hard to find.
+Falko proudly serves a menu of fresh seafood and homemade snacks, including vegetarian dishes and reasonably priced cocktails.
 It’s an idyllic place to watch the sunset and soak in views of the sea and nearby islands.

 For a taste of authentic Dalmatian cuisine, look no further than Konoba Menego.
 Absolutely everything is local and homemade and so, so delicious.
 Try the papucice, a mouthwatering dish of seasonal vegetables sprinkled with almonds and local figs. And don’t forget to pair your meal with a regional wine from Jelsa!